ywang037/Federated-Learning-PyTorch/.ipynb_checkpoints/REPRODUCE_FL_GS-checkpoint.md

 ### III.
 FedAvg MNIST learning with *2NN* and *CNN* models
 #### A. Experiment 1: increase parallism
 * Lr/O means the optimized value of learning rate
-* The learning rate found using coarse search will be marked as "0.01-cs"
+* The learning rate found using coarse search will be marked as "done cs"
-* The learning rate found using further finer search will be marked as "0.01-fs"
+* The learning rate found using further finer search will be marked as "done fs"

 ##### CNN/IID